 Many Microsoft applications install and work only in dual boot configurations because Microsoft tries to lock the applications into a specific Windows configuration.
 Among other things, you have to install Windows first then add Linux as the second operating system.

 Microsoft office was costing me hundreds of dollars every three years to buy an update.
 The recent compatibility issues added thousands of dollars of my time to the real cost.

 Microsoft Office requires Microsoft Windows, a cost of hundreds of dollars every few years.
 Plus Windows is as expensive to manage as Microsoft Office.
 Windows 7 was the last working version of Windows.
 Windows 8, 8.1, and 10 each cost thousands of dollars of my time.
 Windows 8.1 was the fallback after 10 failed to do anything useful.
 8.1 is the closest to 7.
 Unfortunate I then needed to switch back to 10 for a project where Microsoft software again failed to work with Microsoft software.

 After wasting about $15,000 of my time between Microsoft Windows and Microsoft Office, I can now delete Windows and the dual boot.

 There was another cost created by Microsoft Windows.
 The install wastes so much space on bloatware that I had to buy a larger SSD for my notebook.
 If you are looking at using Windows instead of Linux, you have to buy the more expensive models of most notebooks to get the larger SSD to allow for the current and future bloatware.

 There used to be reasons for using Microsoft Office and now they are gone.
-If you had Microsoft Office already installed, it was useful to leave Microsoft office on Windows as a dual boot option but now there are few reasons to keep Windows.
-I cannot find a reason to keep Microsoft Windows other than not having spare time to delete it.
+If you have Microsoft Office already installed, it may be useful to leave Microsoft office on Windows as a dual boot option but now there are few reasons to keep Windows.
+I have not find a reason to keep Microsoft Windows other than not having spare time to delete it.